UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-observation-transport-vehicular-accident.md

 **Usages:**

-* Examples for this Profile: [Observation/rs-example-observation-transport-accident](Observation-rs-example-observation-transport-accident.md) and [Observation/rs-minimum-example-observation-transport-accident](Observation-rs-minimum-example-observation-transport-accident.md)
+* Examples for this Profile: [Observation/RSMinimumExampleObservationTransportAccident](Observation-RSMinimumExampleObservationTransportAccident.md) and [Observation/rs-example-observation-transport-accident](Observation-rs-example-observation-transport-accident.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/example.fhir.ph.roadsafety|current/StructureDefinition/rs-observation-transport-vehicular-accident)